 - Starting treatment immediately, ie when the scar is younger than three months, but is equally effective for old scars and keloids

-- At least four hours application of the silicone sheet daily and for at least three months
+- 24/7 application of the silicone sheet for at least 2 months

 2. Cryotherapy with liquid nitrogen